luttje/filament-user-attributes/README.md

 > The attributes can then be added to the resource form and optionally the table:
 > ![](./.github/screenshot-resulting-form.png)

+> **Note**
+> Before you proceed, make sure you've completed the [🚀 Getting Started](#-getting-started) and implemented `HasUserAttributesContract` with the `HasUserAttributes` trait on the model you want to let your users specify custom attributes for.

 1. Add the `ConfiguresUserAttributesContract` interface and `ConfiguresUserAttributes` trait to the model that should be able to configure user attributes (e.g. a user or tenant model):

     ```php